SharkSnack/shiren-5/content/items/projectiles.md

 ---
 title: "Projectiles"
-metaTitle: "Projectiles - Shiren the Wanderer 2: Oni Invasion!
-Wiki"
+metaTitle: "Projectiles - Shiren the Wanderer: Tower of Fortune Wiki"
-metaDescription: "Complete bracelet details for Shiren the Wanderer 2: Oni Invasion!"
+metaDescription: "Complete arrow and rock details for Shiren the Wanderer: The Tower of Fortune and the Dice of Fate."
 ---

 # Projectile List